WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 FORMS TO DOWNLOAD

-CONSTITUTION OF THE BERGEN COUNTY SOCCER OFFICIAL’S ASSOCIATION
+CONSTITUTION OF THE BERGEN COUNTY SOCCER OFFICIALS ASSOCIATION

-Adopted September 1938
+Inaugurated September 1938

 Article 1 – Name

-The name of the Association shall be the Bergen County Soccer Official’s Association, Inc. (hereafter referred to as the Association).
+The name of the Association shall be the Bergen County Soccer Officials Association, Inc. (hereafter referred to as the Association).

 Article 2 – Purpose